top of page

 He sighed, giving a half-hearted smile.
 "Yeah, man.
 The thing is, I love sandwiches, but this one… it’s just not doing it for me.
 I feel like a walking food coma already, and I’m only halfway through."

 I nodded.
 "Joey, I totally get it.
 I used to make some pretty questionable food choices myself—ones that only made my 20-year struggle with Bipolar, Alcoholism, Anxiety Disorders, and PTSD worse.
 It got so bad that I felt completely powerless and even tried to end my life.
-But with a second chance, I discovered something life-changing: Mental Health is the key to overcoming any challenge."
+But in that dark time, I discovered something life-changing: Mental health is the key to overcoming any challenge."

-"Based on my journey, I created the Mental Health Warrior Program—a groundbreaking SELF-HELP approach designed to help people take charge of their emotions, overcome challenges, and build the life they really want!
-And part of that program?
-Finding a way of eating that actually helps build strong mental health—so I could handle any challenge life throws at me."
+"So you can take control of your emotions, overcome challenges, and build the life you really want.
+And a big part of that program?
+Finding a way of eating that actually builds strong mental health—so you can handle whatever life throws your way."

-Joey’s eyes lit up, clearly interested.
-"Wait.
-So, you’re saying I could still eat great sandwiches and not feel like I need a three-hour nap afterward?"
+Joey’s eyes lit up, clearly intrigued.
+"Wait—you’re telling me I could still eat great sandwiches, not need a three-hour nap afterward, and boost my mental health?"

 I grinned.
 "Exactly!"
 I pulled out a copy of my book, 3 Food Rules of a Mental Health Warrior.
 "The key is following three simple rules."